martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ----

 # Stations page
+On the "Stations" page, we set the names of stations, properties around the use of water, control of the master stations.

 ## Station
+Automatic numbering to mark stations.
+For example 1 = station 1, 2 = station 2...

 ## Name
+User name of stations for better identification in the system, for example "lawn".

 ## Usage
+Set concurrency (0) or sequence (> = 1) for certain stations.
+More about concurrency or sequence in the text above in the section "Settings / About sequential and concurrent modes".

 ## Precipitation
+The amount of water per hour in mm that atomises the sprinklers at the station.
+Used for weather-based programs.
+To measure this value, it is advisable to obtain, for example, a plastic rain gauge.

 ## Capacity
+The amount of water that the soil can store above level 0.
+Used for weather-based programs.

 ## ETo factor
+Factor used to multiply the ETo factor for weather-based programs.
+Use a value higher than 1 for sunny / dry soil, use a value lower than 1 for shade / wet soil.
+* Type of soil

+Soils have different properties that make them unique.
+Knowing the type of soil you have will help you identify its strengths and weaknesses.
+While soil consists of many elements, the place to start is with your soil type.
+You only need to monitor the composition of the soil particles.
+OSPy allows users to determine the soil type for each zone (station), allowing for more accurate and efficient watering calculations.
+Different soil types react differently to water; clay soils tend to drain, while clay soils can retain water for a long time, etc. The amount of water contained in the soil after the excess water is drained and the soil retention capacity is referred to as field capacity (measured in inches or millimeters).

+### Bottle test
+How to find approximate proportions of sand, mud and clay?
+This is a simple test that will give you a general idea of ​​the proportions of sand, mud and clay present in the soil.
+Place 5 cm of soil in the bottle and fill with water.
+Mix the water and soil well, remove the bottle and do not touch it for an hour.
+After an hour the water becomes clear and you will see that larger particles have settled:

+- Pieces of organic matter may float on the water surface
+- There's a layer of clay on top.
+If the water is still not clear, it is because some of the finest clays are still mixed with water
+- In the middle is a layer of mud
+- There is a layer of sand at the bottom

+* Measure the depth of sand, mud and clay and estimate their approximate ratio.

+The following three types of particles can form your soil: clay, sand and mud.
+Most soils are a combination of these three particles, but the type of particle that dominates dictates many of the properties of your soil.
+The ratio of these sizes determines the type of soil: clay, clay, clay, mud, etc.

+* Ideal soil is 40% sand, 40% mud and 20% clay.
+This mixture is referred to as aluminum.
+It takes the best of any type of soil particles.
+It has good drainage of water and allows air to penetrate the soil like sand, but also maintains moisture well and is fertile as mud and clay.

 ## Balance adjustment
+Increase or decrease the water balance for weather-based programs (unless set to 0).

 ## Connected
+If we have a station connected (it is physically connected) and we want to use it (it is visible in the selection in the programs, on the homepage ...), check "Connected".
+If you do not use the station and do not want to publish in the OSPy system leave the "Connected" unchecked.
+If a station is used as "master station" or "2 master stations" in the system, it cannot be checked or unchecked (deactivated) in the table.
+The main station is assigned in the system settings "Options / master station".

 ## Ignore Rain
+If you check "Ignore Rain" for a station, the station will be activated according to the program regardless of whether the rain delay is set or whether the rain sensor detects rain.
+We can use this option, for example: in a greenhouse where it does not rain and we need to water it regularly or, for example: to trigger pool filtration, which we also clean regardless of whether it rains.

 ## Activate Master
+If you want the master station (eg pump or main water valve) to be activated when a station is activated, check the "Activate Master" Box.

 ## Activate Master Two
+If you want the second master station (eg second pump or other water source) to be activated when a certain station is activated, check the "Activate Master Two" box.

 ## Notes
+Notes are for operating the OSPy system.
+It can be noted for example: what types of el. valve, sprinkler etc. we have used in the system.

 ----

 # Help page
+On the "Help" page we can find documentation for all Plugins, system OSPs, system changes, API access, web interface.

 ## OSPy
 ### Readme
+Main documentation for OSPy, system installation, board interconnection, license.

 ### Changelog
+Changes to OSPs or Plug-ins.

 ### Programs

 ### Web Interface Guide - Czech
+Web interface help in Czech language.

 ### Web Interface Guide - English
+Web Interface Help in English.

 ## API
 ### Readme
+The proposal is to have a proper, modern web-API built on the CRUD principle using JSON as data-container format.

 ### Details
+HTTP/s Method Mapping.

 ## Plug-ins
 Readme